tungtokyo1108/FVS_decoder/README.md

 weighted avg       0.81      0.80      0.80        76

 ```
+* The precision of health was 0.85, in other words, when RF predicts that a individual is health control, it is averagely correct 85% of the time.

 | Random forest for 246 brain regions | Random forest for 10 selected brain regions by FVS |
 | ----------------------------------- |:---------------------------------------------:|